Ted Pappas & Bette Koprivica were married in 1947. They had four children, son Ted Jr, daughter Candace, and twin

 Mrs. Bette Pappas wrote a book that details the history of how they convinced Frank Lloyd Wright to design a home for them and how they were able to build it themselves.
-A full copy of this book can be accessed on the Publications page of this website.
+A full copy of this book can be purchased from the Frank Lloyd Wright Kraus House in Ebsworth Park.
 A copyright release has been obtained from the Pappas family heirs.
 The pictures shown on this website were taken from a number of sources.

 The 2,310 square foot house includes a family room with a terrace, a large living room with an outdoor terrace, a kitchen/workspace, four bedrooms, two bathrooms, a utility area, and a two car carport.
 The lot is 3.36 acres in size and heavily wooded.